jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Buying a lever of power for a few dollars is a major bargain.
 When the middle-class steps up, we'll finally tear down the gates of the Industrial Age, become player gods, and live in the era of mass-collaboration.

 Mass-collaboration won't be a utopia.
-Main Street will always have much work to do.
-Just doing that work is eaiser when using modern tools.
+Main Street will actually have to work harder.
+Just doing that work will be more comfortable because we'll be using modern tools.

 Here's a small example of the incredible benefits to expect.

 All for a few bucks.